AaltoSciComp/scicomp-docs/triton/help.rst

 In person
 ~~~~~~~~~

+Come by one of the :doc:`Scientific computing garages
+<../news/garage>` any week.
+It's the best place to get problems
+solved fast.

 You can also come and talk to us face-to-face, but of course we have to
 be in-office.
 This is especially useful when there is an open-ended
 question where we have to discuss what is the best solution.
 We may